Nectarios of Aegina: Life

 In 1904, at the request of several nuns, he established Holy Trinity Monastery for them on the island of Aegina.

-Nectarios ordained two women as sub-deaconesses in 1911.
-Up to the 1950s, a few Greek Orthodox nuns also became monastic sub-deaconesses.
-In 1986, Christodoulos, the Metropolitan of Demetrias and later Archbishop of Athens and all of Greece, ordained a woman sub-deacon in accordance with the "ritual of Saint Nectarios" (the ancient Byzantine text Nectarios had used).
+Nectarios ordained two women as deaconesses in 1911.
+Up to the 1950s, a few Greek Orthodox nuns also became monastic deaconesses.
+In 1986, Christodoulos, the Metropolitan of Demetrias and later Archbishop of Athens and all of Greece, ordained a woman as deacon in accordance with the "ritual of Saint Nectarios" (the ancient Byzantine text Nectarios had used).

 In December 1908, at the age of 62, Nectarios resigned from his post as school director and withdrew to the Holy Trinity Convent on Aegina, where he lived out the rest of his life as a monk.
 He wrote, published, preached, and heard confessions.
 He also tended the gardens, carried stones, and helped with the construction of the monastery buildings that were built with his own funds.

 Nectarios died on November 8, 1920, at the age of 74, following hospitalization for prostate cancer and two months of treatment.
 His body was taken to the Holy Trinity Convent, where he was buried by his best friend Savvas of Kalymnos, who later painted the first icon of Nectarios.
 The funeral of Nectarios was attended by multitudes of people from all parts of Greece and Egypt.

 Saint Nektarios is considered a patron saint for people who are suffering from diseases; such as cancer, heart trouble, joint pain, epilepsy, arthritis, etc.

 Veneration

 The relics of Nectarios were removed from his grave on 2 September 1953.
-Official recognition of Nectarios as a saint by the Ecumenical Patriarchate of Constantinople took place on 20 April 1961.
+On 20 April 1961, Patriarch Athenagoras I of Constantinople glorified Nectarios as a saint in Saint George's Cathedral, Istanbul.
 The feast day of Saint Nectarios is celebrated every year on 9 November.